saref/frustration-index-UBQP/README.md

 2-Gurobi Optimizer (versions 8.0 and above are recommended) which can be downloaded from http://www.gurobi.com

-Note that Gurobi is a commercial software, but it can be registered with a free academic license if the user is affiliated with an academic institution.
+Note that Gurobi is a commercial software, but it can be registered with a free academic license if the user is affiliated with a recognized degree-granting academic institution.
 This involves creating an account on Gurobi website and requesting a free academic license.

 3-Gurobi installed into Anaconda